naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 export HADOOP_OPTS="$HADOOP_OPTS -Djava.library.path=$HADOOP_HOME/lib/native"

 ```
+* You don't need to authenticate, but sometimes it solves issues, run:
+```
+gcloud auth application-default login
+```
 ## Terminology and Initials
 ### Google Cloud BigTable and HBase.
 HBase is a NoSQL database.
 It is based on Google’s Bigtable distributed storage system – as it is described in Google research paper; “A Bigtable is a sparse, distributed, persistent multi-dimensional sorted map.
 The map is indexed by a row key, column key, and a timestamp; each value in the map is an uninterpreted array of bytes.”
 * GCP - Google Cloud Platform
-## Trouble Shooting
-* You don't need to authenticate, but sometimes it solves issues, run:
-```
-gcloud auth application-default login
-```